Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

-We employ free-energy analysis for a model of the bulk electrolyte at room temperature (RT), comprising two Ca$^{2+}$ ions (and four borohydride anions) dissolved in THF (Fig.~\ref{fig:bulk} a), using empirical force fields (see Methods and Supporting Information).
-The free energy surface (Fig.~\ref{fig:bulk} c) is sampled using metadynamics\cite{Laio2002} with respect to two collective variables: the Ca-B coordination number, which controls the charge of complexes, and the Ca-Ca distance, which for a system with only two Ca ions, distinguishes between monomers and dimers.
-Integration over the free energy surface indicates that the most favorable species in solution are Ca-Ca dimers (Fig.~\ref{fig:bulk} b).
-These are neutral complexes with the formula Ca$_2$(BH$_4$)$_4$ and come in two varieties: long dimers (36\%) bridged by a single BH$_4^-$ and short dimers (21\%) bridged by two anions (see below for more detail).
-The next most common species is the neutral monomer complex, Ca(BH$_4$)$_2$ (40\%).
-It is notable that only a small percentage (3\%) of the solvated population is predicted to be charged, the monocation, CaBH$_4^+$, with its complementary anion, Ca(BH$_4$)$_3^-$.
-The free energy for the formation of fully solvated dications, Ca$^{2+}$, in this model, is too high ($\sim$19~kT) to support a significant population.
+It is notable that only a small percentage of the solvated population is predicted to be charged ($<$2\% at low concentrations), dominated by the monocation, CaBH$_4^+$, with its complementary anion, Ca(BH$_4$)$_3^-$.
+Both bulk populations decrease with concentration.
+The free energy for the formation of fully solvated dications, Ca$^{2+}$, in this model, is too high ($\sim$19~kT) to support a significant bulk population at any concentration.
 These results provide some reordering with respect to static estimates which predict the neutral monomer as most favorable, followed by a single (short) dimer conformation, the monocation and the anion.~\cite{hahn2020} From the relative populations of each species, it is clear that neglecting the long dimer would lead to this conclusion.
 Furthermore, it is clear from RT sampling that there are multiple possible conformations for the dimer at finite temperature (as we explore below).
-However, both sets of calculations agree that the fully solvated dication Ca$^{2+}$ is the least favored in this set of possibilities (1-1.2~eV higher in energy by static estimates~\cite{hahn2020}, 0.48~eV from free-energy sampling at RT).
+However, both sets of calculations agree that the fully solvated dication Ca$^{2+}$ is the least favored in this set of possibilities (1-1.2~eV higher in energy by static estimates~\cite{hahn2020}, 0.48~eV from free-energy sampling at RT at an effective concentration of 0.12 M).

-Our 2D free energy surface (Fig.~\ref{fig:bulk} c) reveals that direct interconversion of these solvated objects, by removal or addition of borohydride anions, is prevented by quite steep free energy barriers (24.4~kT or $\sim$0.6~eV).
-The easier path to disproportionation (forming charged species from neutral monomers) is through the formation of dimers, with exchange of borohydride anions before dissociation into the complex monocation and anion (with activation energies of 2.4 - 10~kT, Fig.~\ref{fig:bulk} c and Fig.~\ref{fig:si_bulk-paths}):
+Our 2D free energy surface (Fig.~1 b) reveals that direct interconversion of these solvated objects, by removal or addition of borohydride anions, is prevented by quite steep free energy barriers (24.4~kT or $\sim$0.6~eV).
+The easier path to disproportionation (forming charged species from neutral monomers) is through the formation of dimers, with exchange of borohydride anions before dissociation into the complex monocation and anion as per Eq.~1 (with activation energies of 2.4 - 10~kT, Fig.~1 b and Fig.~S1).